-- All your great work on content, design and structure don’t mean a thing if no one sees it.
+- All your great work on content, design and structure doesn’t mean a thing if no one sees it.
 Presentations aren’t merely documents or files; they are an experience shared between a presenter and their audience.
 A great presentation is only as good as the delivery, both by the presenter and by the presentation technology.
 Whether presenting in a boardroom, off an iPad, over the Web or as a print-out, the right delivery is the difference between a great presentation and, at best, a missed opportunity and, at worst, a presentation disaster.
 All the other elements don’t matter if the delivery doesn’t work.

 - But just as important as the Presenter’s skills is the platform and technology you use to deliver your presentation.
 The tool you use to deliver your presentation is one of the most overlooked elements of a presentation.
 Just as your content, design and structure need to match the situation and audience, how you deliver your presentation matters.
-Presenting to a boardroom full of senior executives requires a different tool than a one-on-one presentation over lunch than a webinar or conference call.
+Presenting to a boardroom full of senior executives requires a different tool than a one-on-one presentation over lunch and then a webinar or conference call.
 Oftentimes people pick the presentation tool that they’re most familiar with or just happens to be there (often PowerPoint), without thinking about what the presentation’s specific delivery needs are.